toptensoftware/flashy/flashy/README.md

 The upload baud rate is controlled by the `--flashBaud:NNN` option and defaults to 1M baud.

-Most devices can handle faster rates that this (typically 2M) but the default is 1M to give some margin for reliability.
+Most devices can handle faster rates (typically 2M) but the default is 1M to give some margin for reliability.
 Feel free to experiment with this setting to get faster uploads.

 ## Magic Reboots

 Flashy can send a "magic reboot" string.
-For this to work the currently running image must be monitoring for the supplied string and be configured to reboot when detected.
+For this to work the currently running image (ie: your program) must be monitoring the serial port for the supplied string and be configured to reboot when detected.

-If you're project uses Circle, use the `CSerialDevice::RegisterMagicReceivedHandler` method to set this up.
+If your project uses Circle, use the [`CSerialDevice::RegisterMagicReceivedHandler`](https://github.com/rsta2/circle/blob/3b6c4a160a6321cb05363aea2010ff0b2d6eb52d/include/circle/serial.h#L122C6-L122C6) method to set this up.

 Send reboot strings with the `--reboot:<magic>` command line option: